rkotze/git-mob-vs-code/README.md

 ### Post commit -> Solo

-After a commit remove selected co-authors from input to unselected.
+After a commit remove selected co-authors.
 If you commit in the command-line the UI will update as well.

 `Default: false`